NerdLang/Nerd/README.md

 - Support Arduino, ESP32, STM32, Android, iOS, and more
 - Add all the needed standards modules
 - Add a module manager
+- Add an interpreter
+- Add runtimes in different languages
 - Language
   * support multi variable assignment
   * switch statement